Thursday, March 26 | 7:30 a.m. - 5 p.m.

 Course break from 10 a.m. to 1 p.m. for lunch and visiting trade show floor.

-Advance your knowledge!
-AWCI is offering attendees an opportunity to increase your knowledge by attending one of our industry-leading Doing It Right seminars on April 26.
-These seminars (stucco and a combined gypsum/exterior envelope) were developed for owners and upper and middle management – project managers, foremen and estimators.
+Gain a competitive edge!
+AWCI is offering attendees an opportunity to increase their knowledge by attending a Doing It Right seminar on March 26.
+These seminars (exterior envelope, gypsum and stucco) were developed for owners and upper and middle management: project managers, foremen and estimators.

-Each seminar provides seven hours of education and will be held from 7:30 a.m. to 5 p.m. on Friday, April 26.
-There will be a break from 10 a.m. to 1 p.m. so participants can visit the trade show floor and have lunch.
+Each seminar provides seven hours of education and will be held from 7:30 a.m. to 5 p.m. on Thursday, March 26.
+There will be a break from 10 a.m. to 1 p.m. for participants to walk the trade show floor and have lunch.